 I am interested in the evolution of a particular class of protoplanetary discs; self-gravitating discs which are young, massive and turbulent.
 My interests are driven by the following topics:

 - Impact of planet-disc interactions on the structure of self-gravitating discs.

 - Connecting simulations with observed disc features.

-To answer these questions I use 3D SPH simulations to explore the importance of thermodynamics on the migration of planets.
-Over the course of my PhD, the complexity of the thermodynamics is increased to gain a fuller understanding of planet-disc interactions.
+To answer these questions I use 3D SPH simulations to explore the evolution of self-gravitating protoplanetary discs.
 Click any of the following links for more information: